 We bring our experience and resources to bear in helping our clients take the best path toward achieving a fair divorce with a minimum of stress and financial outlay.
 Whether you are initiating or defending a divorce case, we provide counsel that is both compassionate and effective.

 Contact our faith-based family law practice for divorce representation in Rochester

 The Law Office of Maurice J. Verrillo, P.C. in Rochester understands the emotional toll of divorce and seeks to protect your rights while mitigating the stress of the process.
-Mention our website when you call us at 585-563-1134 or when you contact us online and receive a free 30-minute initial consultation.
+Call us at 585-563-1134 or contact us online to receive a free 30-minute initial consultation.